 Now you can make your own VEGAN Pumpkin Spice Syrup like the Starbucks version at home instead!
 This version is absolutely to die for, yet is completely vegan, dairy-free, oil-free and refined sugar-free!
 Goes great in homemade lattes, on pancakes, waffles, ice cream or even brownies!

 Well, here it is, the first recipe to excite us all for Fall coming.
 This one is from another reader request.
 She specifically asked for a healthier, dairy-free pumpkin spice sauce to use in lattes and smoothies.
-I might even suggest to drizzle this all over my Pumpkin Spice Latte Pancakes!
-By the way, I love receiving your requests and emails, so keep them coming.
-I just received a Christmas dessert request this week and am getting prepared to share lots of goodies with you all.
+I might even suggest to drizzle this all over my Pumpkin Spice Latte Pancakes or this Pumpkin Spice Latte Ice Cream!

 Would you judge me if I said I wanted to just drink this Pumpkin Spice Sauce straight?
 I did, but I refrained.

 I’ve already started to see a few pumpkin recipes lurking around and before everybody starts posting a bazillion pumpkin spice lattes all over the web, I thought this would be the perfect time to post a Vegan Pumpkin Spice Sauce recipe so you can make all of your lattes at home.
 They will be healthier, fresher and so darn delicious.

 After you’ve sweetened the latte with the syrup, you then will want to add some whipped cream.
 I used the So Delicious CocoWhip, it is sooo good.
 I used the “lite” so it was low fat, it’s not low in sugar, but you only need a small amount.
 Then you will want to drizzle some more syrup on top and you will think you just left Starbucks.